-Mohini Singh is director of financial reporting policy at CFA Institute.
-She represents membership interests regarding financial reporting and disclosure proposals issued by the FASB, the IASB, and others.
+Mohini Singh was director of financial reporting policy at CFA Institute.
+She represented membership interests regarding financial reporting and disclosure proposals issued by the FASB, the IASB, and others.
 Singh holds the Associate Chartered Accountant (ACA) designation.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.